 If, however, you need excision of glandular tissue with or without any associated liposuction, a partial Medicare rebate can be claimed for both the Surgeon’s Fee and the Anaesthetist’s Fee.

-If you do qualify for a Medicare Item Number, and you also have Private Hospital Health Insurance, you can also claim a portion of your Hospital Fees depending on your Fund and the Level of your Cover.
+If you do qualify for a Medicare Item Number, and you also have Private Hospital Health Insurance, you can also claim a portion of your Hospital Fees depending on your Fund and Level of Cover.